What To Do When Your Water Well Begins To Pump Sand Or Grit

 Sand in Well Water?

 If your well begins to pump sand, silt, or dirt, this can indicate a serious problem with your well.
-Sand in well water or sediment in well water requires some problem-solving.
+Sand or sediment in well water requires some problem-solving.

 Sand in water can lead to abrasive wear of the well pump, clogging, and premature replacement of fixtures, appliances, and your water treatment system due to the presence of abrasive sand.